 Yes, it’s profitable to have a presence in the major markets.
 Yet, many game developers choose to send off their babies into these competitively saturated markets, newcomers may find it difficult to stand out in those arenas.
 However, these reports are bringing to light new trends for emerging markets outside of the historically standard top 10 languages, we have an indication that markets like Taiwan and Thailand have the potential to be advantageous.
 Players in those markets are hungry for multiplayer online battle arena (MOBA) games since their mobile devices are improving in capacity to handle these content-heavy games.

 In our industry, we witness countless missed opportunities for mobile games to really take off.
-It’s vital to not only research and understand which markets will yield the highest return on investment for your game but to also ensure it’s adapted and localized properly with creative linguistic freedom so that context isn’t lost in translation – one lesson learned from Arena of Valor’s performance in western markets.
+It’s vital to not only research and understand which markets will yield the highest return on investment for your game but to also ensure it’s adapted, localized, and optimized properly with creative linguistic freedom so that context isn’t lost in translation – one lesson learned from Arena of Valor’s performance in western markets.